cloughrm/ryanclough.me/src/data/blog/server-actions.md

    - For all user interactions that happen through your web UI, use Server Actions.

-2. **Expose API Routes for External Access**
+2. **Where Needed, Expose API Routes for External Access**

    - For endpoints that need to be accessed by scripts, third-party services, or mobile apps, define API routes.
+Modern frameworks like Next and Remix allow you to easily create API endpoints directly within the same codebase as your Frontend.

 3. **Share Business Logic**
    - Extract your core logic (e.g., database operations, validation) into shared modules.